 We run several recurring features on the blog that maintain a particular format, and this section will be updated as necessary as new features are developed.

 Journal round-ups are no longer posted according to a fixed schedule.
-When you volunteer to write a journal round-up, an editor will create a draft blog post from a template, which you can then edit in WordPress.
+When you volunteer to write a journal round-up, an editor will create a draft blog post from a template, which you can edit in WordPress.

-Each journal round-up discusses one whole issue of a journal, which will be agreed with an editor when a contributor volunteers.
-Previously included issues, and candidates for upcoming round-ups, are recorded in our journal round-up log.
+Each journal round-up discusses one whole issue of a journal, which will be agreed upon with an editor when a contributor volunteers.
+Previously included issues are recorded in our journal round-up log.
 In most cases, we can provide PDFs for journal articles.

 Beyond this, the journal round-up format is flexible (within the general guidelines on this page).
 Contributors can choose to briefly discuss every article in the issue or to discuss fewer articles in greater depth.
 Each article mentioned should be linked, as per the guidelines above.

 In addition to the above, there are a number of steps that can be taken to help bring more readers to your blog post.